Skip to content

 Note: A spread is the two pages you see when you open a book.
 For example, pages 1 and 2 / pages 3 and 4 / and so on.

 Pricing for illustrations varies.
-I recommend a couple of illustrators to my clients: the cost is between $80-$150 per interior illustration.
-There are others who charge $250 and up.
+I recommend a couple of illustrators to my clients; the cost is between $50 and $150 per interior illustration.
+There are others who charge $250 or more.

 Exterior: